Student Conduct Code - Section 5. Prohibited Conduct

 Stun guns and tasers are prohibited.

 Unauthorized entry into or use of University property or virtual space, including but not limited to residence halls, academic buildings and grounds; such as roofs, ledges, balconies etc. Unauthorized erection or use on University property of any structures including but not limited to tents, huts, gazebos, shelters, platforms and public address systems.
-Unauthorized use of a fire or emergency exit or presence in an emergence stairwell is strictly forbidden.
+Unauthorized use of a fire or emergency exit or presence in an emergency stairwell is strictly forbidden.

 Launching, dropping, throwing or dumping any object or substance from within or on a University structure or property.
 This includes but is not limited to pouring water or any other liquid out of a residence hall window.